 This new wave of alternative meat does come with some caveats though – including that some consumers have reported allergies to mycoproteins, as well as gastrointestinal problems.
 The researchers suggest that production needs to be streamlined in the future, to avoid contamination by food-borne pathogens.

-While no single approach will ever be a panacea for the meat industry’s problems, the new study does underscores the relatively unique commercial position that mycoprotein is in, to help solve several of its most pressing challenges.
+While no single approach will ever be a panacea for the meat industry’s problems, the new study does underscore the relatively unique commercial position that mycoprotein is in, to help solve several of its most pressing challenges.

 Of course, this fast-growing fungal protein will only be truly beneficial to the environment and human health, if it becomes a strict replacement for traditional meat in people’s diets – and at pace.
-In the context of a growing world population where the appetite for meat products is sure to rise, that will require driving social and cultural changes that it desirable to exchange regular meat for a mimic.
+In the context of a growing world population where the appetite for meat products is sure to rise, that will require driving social and cultural changes that are desirable to exchange regular meat for a mimic.